algonius/algonius-browser/README.md

 ### Using with AI Assistants

-Once installed, AI systems can use the browser automation tools through the MCP protocol:
+Once installed, AI systems can use the browser automation tools and resources through the MCP protocol:

+**Tool Usage**:
 ```json
 {
   "method": "tools/call",